arianvp/crdt/README.md

 One property of a CRDT is that it's monotonically increasing.
 This means that over time, a CRDT will only grow larger and larger.
 The problem with this is, that we have to send the _entire_ state in the message to allow for sharing of state.
 This means that over time, messages will get bigger and bigger and congest the network.

 ## Delta-mutators
 Luckily there is a way to reduce bandwidth in safe manner.
-And it's based on the observation that ...
+And it's based on the observation that

+## Not Implemented

+We have not implemented ORSets.
+They allow multiple removals of elements.
+(Whilst 2psets don't) but implementing them with delta-mutators whilst maintaining causality is a lot more involved and I simply did not have the time.
+I might implement this later